-The long term changes in metabolism that persist into adulthood are the cause of programming are likely epigenetic changes in genes controlling metabolism [reviewed in (98)].
-Several genes related to lipid metabolism have been found to be epigenetically altered in utero, including regulatory genes LXR and PPARα and the transporter GLUT4 (99).
-There are some recent treatments that are directed at changing the epigenome postnatally, including statins which are proposed to modify histones and various dietary regimes which can affect methylation status (100), and prenatally, including anti-oxidant compounds to reverse programming (101).
-It is not only the in utero environment which has the potential to lead to programming of metabolic disease or heart disease.
-The type of diet fed to the newborn may also lead to profound and long-lasting effects on metabolism and heart disease (102).
-Since breast milk and formulas vary more than just in their cholesterol content, it is almost impossible to determine if early life cholesterol affects age-related development of heart disease.
-The effect of the type of nutrition during infancy has additional confounders besides the composition of the diet, such as the amount of food consumed via the bottle versus breast (especially if milk production by the female is low), the way the infants are held, how much weight is gained, etc. However, if one were to focus solely on cholesterol, one hypothesis would be that Infants fed a cholesterolcontaining diet are "programmed" to down-regulate their cholesterol synthetic rate to a greater extent than infants who had not been exposed to dietary cholesterol early in life.
+The long-term changes in metabolism that persist into adulthood due to programming are likely epigenetic changes in genes controlling metabolism (reviewed in 103).
+Several genes related to lipid metabolism have been found to be epigenetically altered in utero, including regulatory genes LXR and PPAR α and the transporter GLUT4 (104).
+There are some recent treatments that are directed at changing the epigenome postnatally, including statins which are proposed to modify histones and various dietary regimes which can affect methylation status (105), and prenatally, including anti-oxidant compounds to reverse programming (106).

+It is not only the in-utero environment which has the potential to lead to programming of metabolic disease or heart disease.
+The type of diet fed to the newborn may also lead to profound and long-lasting effects on metabolism and heart disease (107).
+Since breast milk and formulas vary in more than just in their cholesterol content, it is almost impossible to determine if early life cholesterol affects agerelated development of heart disease.
+The effect of the type of nutrition during infancy has additional confounders besides the composition of the diet, such as the amount of food consumed via the bottle versus breast (especially if milk production by the female is low), the way the infants are held, how much weight is gained, etc. However, if one were to focus solely on cholesterol, one hypothesis would be that Infants fed a cholesterol-containing diet are "programmed" to down-regulate their cholesterol synthetic rate to a greater extent than infants who had not been exposed to dietary cholesterol early in life.
 In this context, human milk with its higher cholesterol content compared to standard cow's milk- or soy-based formulas could be protective.
-Even though the effect of the type of nutrition during infancy on later cholesterol metabolism in adulthood is difficult to demonstrate because of many uncontrolled variables in a free living population, some studies do show a possible epigenetic effect.
+Even though the effect of the type of nutrition during infancy on later cholesterol metabolism in adulthood is difficult to demonstrate because of many uncontrolled variables in a free-living population, some studies do show a possible epigenetic effect.
 Current work in humans, which is largely inferential, is based upon plasma cholesterol concentrations.
-Adult men and women who were breast-fed in infancy had lower serum cholesterol concentrations compared to adults who were previously formula-fed (103) or higher HDL-C levels (104).
-Likewise, plasma total cholesterol was significantly higher in adult males that were breast fed for the shortest period of when compared to those who were breast fed for longer times (105).
-In contrast, plasma cholesterol concentrations in children and baboons fed either breast milk or formula had either no difference in plasma cholesterol levels or lower plasma cholesterol levels after being fed formula (106).
-A review of the literature suggested that the differences in studies were due to studies using exclusive breastmilk versus those using both breastmilk and formula (107).
-Additionally, the discrepancy between studies could also be due to the fact that some were completed in children so it is possible that age-related stressors have not been introduced to lead to an effect and some used different types of formula, i.e. cowversus soy-based.
-It has also been suggested that some of the effects are mediated by the impact that breast milk has on BMI (108) or on food preferences in adulthood (109).
-Future studies are needed to better characterize the long term effects of early cholesterol exposure on cholesterol metabolism in later childhood and adulthood, and which genes may be affected by post-partum dietary cholesterol.
+Adult men and women who were breast-fed in infancy had lower serum cholesterol concentrations compared to adults who were previously formula-fed (108) or higher HDL-C levels (109).
+Likewise, plasma total cholesterol was significantly higher in adult males that were breast fed for the shortest period when compared to those who were breast fed for longer times (110).
+In contrast, plasma cholesterol concentrations in children and baboons fed either breast milk or formula had either no difference in plasma cholesterol levels or lower plasma cholesterol levels after being fed formula (111).
+A review of the literature suggests that the differences in studies were due to studies using exclusive breastmilk versus those using both breast milk and formula (112).
+Additionally, the discrepancy between studies could also be due to the fact that some were completed in children so it is possible that age-related stressors have not been introduced to lead to an effect and some used different types of formula, i.e. cow- versus soybased.
+It has also been suggested that some of the effects are mediated by the impact that breast milk has on BMI

+(113) or on food preferences in adulthood (114).
+Future studies are needed to better characterize the long-term effects of early cholesterol exposure on cholesterol metabolism in later childhood and adulthood, and which genes may be affected by post-partum dietary cholesterol.